Shop Subscribe

 Tips for Successfully Incorporating Content Area Reading

-Creating opportunities for students to engage with literacy skills across the content areas starts with taking a look at how reading and writing concepts fit naturally.
-Once you’ve found areas where reading and writing skills are already being used, take time to create projects that focus on using those skills.
+Creating opportunities for students to engage with literacy skills across content areas starts with looking at how reading and writing concepts fit naturally.
+Once you’ve found where reading and writing skills are already being used, create projects that focus on using those skills.

-For example: If your history class concept for the week includes the study of a specific historical figure, have students compile, write about, and present research on specific aspects of the historical figure’s background.
+For example, perhaps your history class concept for the week includes the study of a specific historical figure.
+Have students compile, write about, and present research on specific aspects of the historical figure’s background.
 In this example, students would be able to develop their questioning, research, citation, and summarizing skills.

 Creating the Right Reading Assignments

 Creating the right assignments doesn’t have to be difficult, as much as it requires a bit of creativity.
-It’s important to not only think about the end result of a project, e.g. knowing who a specific historical figure is for an upcoming test, but also about what literacy skills can be developed during the process of completing the project.
+It’s important to think not only of the end result of a project, e.g., knowing who a specific historical figure is for the next test.
+It’s also about what literacy skills can be developed during the process of completing the project.

 Connecting the project goals and highlighted literacy skills with what’s being covered in literacy-focused classes will help students more quickly grasp what’s expected.
 It’s key to use the same concept labels as those being taught in the language and literature classes, as well.
 It cuts down on time spent explaining what’s expected and allows students to move forward.